 “Honestly I have no idea but you do look famialir to me too now that you say that.”

 “Interesting.”
 She replied with an odd and funny face.

 “Well that’s that!”
 She said, and continued to read.

 “What’s your name?”

 She looked up and smiled ever so slightly before replying, “Winnie.
 Winnie Belle.”

 “Reddick.
 Reddick Cuffin.”

 “Ahh well.
 Doesn’t ring a bell for me!”
 She replied.
 Then she looked down to read again.

 I agreed in my head then continued to walk.
 But then I stopped.
 Wait, no, I did know that name.
 Winnie Belle.
 Winnie Belle.
 Winnie Belle.
 Where had I heard that name before?!
 I didn’t know until it dawned on me and I knew I had to run back and see her!
 But just then as I started to turn back, the winds changed, the sky darkened around me, and then suddenly I was sucked into a black abyss.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, keziahjoy3Write a Review